zeek/zeek-docs/doc/frameworks/logging.rst

       Log::create_stream(Foo::LOG, [$columns=Info, $path="foo", $policy=log_policy]);
       }

-With this hook in place, it’s now easy to add a filtering predicate from
+With this hook in place, it’s now easy to add a filtering predicate for the ``Foo`` log from anywhere:
-anywhere:

 .. code-block:: zeek